Kärcher contributes to the preservation of UNESCO World Heritage in Vietnam

 Cleaning technology: Hot water high-pressure cleaning in gentle steam mode with a low surface pressure of 7-14 psi

 Execution: March 2019

 As part of its cultural sponsoring, Kärcher cleaned the southern main gateway of the former imperial city of Huế in Vietnam.
-Over decades, the tropical climate, with plenty of rain and high humidity, has led to the original colour of the brickwork and the grey limestone being covered in dark organic vegetation.
+Over decades, the tropical climate, with plenty of rain and high humidity, has led to the original color of the brickwork and the gray limestone being covered in dark organic vegetation.
 This damages the façade’s surface in the long term.
 Kärcher cleaning experts removed these deposits from Noon Gate, which was erected in 1804 and is the largest of the four main gates that frame the imperial city.
 Huế was built by Emperor Gia Long based on the model of the Forbidden City in Beijing, and it has been a UNESCO World Heritage Site since 1993.

 Their country's cultural heritage is of special importance to the people of Vietnam.
 Thus, a particularly careful and gentle approach is important for the cleaning work, which contributes sustainably to the monument's preservation.
-A natural ageing process and increasing patina is part of the valuable features of monuments and historical buildings.
+A natural aging process and increasing patina is part of the valuable features of monuments and historical buildings.
 "Cleaning does not deprive this monument of its original character, but contributes to ensuring that future generations will also be able to see and experience its beauty," says Thorsten Möwes, cleaning expert at Kärcher, who was responsible for performing the work on site.

 Deeper-seated spores could be destroyed due to the steam's high temperature.